On this page

 ...

-from __future__ import annotations makes all type annotations lazy strings — Python doesn't evaluate them at import time.
-This eliminates most circular imports caused by type hints.
+from __future__ import annotations makes all type annotations lazy strings at runtime.
+Python does not evaluate them at import time, which eliminates most circular imports caused purely by type hints.

 Fix 3: Extract Shared Code to a Third Module

-When A and B both need the same thing, and importing from each other creates the circle, extract that shared code into a new module C that neither A nor B imports back.
+When A and B both need the same thing, and importing from each other creates the circle, extract the shared code into a new module C that neither A nor B imports back.

 models.py imports from services.py